Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Results and Discussion

 \textbf{\textit{Generation Quality vs. Computational Cost.}} We evaluate the efficiency of our image generation method by analyzing the tradeoff between image quality and computational demands, a critical consideration for clinical applications.
 Figure~\ref{fig:metrics-vertical} illustrates the relationship between different metrics and the number of diffusion steps used to sample.
 Our approach already achieves convergence after only four steps and is significantly outperforming previous methods that require substantially more steps for comparable quality.
-Additionally, Figure~\ref{fig:pred_all} illustrates the denoising progression of images across a 10-step diffusion process, comparing results at various timesteps $t$.
-The results highlight our method's superior performance, achieving high-detailed outputs after just four steps, and thus enabling a faster denoising process leading to more accurate images.
-Furthermore, given that our base model CaLID can interpolate from random starting noise, there is no mandatory need for diffusion inversion interpolation during inference, leading to a 3 $\times$ accelerated slice generation by design as also noted in Table~\ref{table:metrics}.
+Inference time scales linearly with the number of denoising steps, substantially reducing compute time.